Andrew-Rendler/CSPB-3308-Project---Crypto-Tracker/README.md

 Vision statement:

 Motivation: Our motivation behind the Crypto Tracker was to provide users with a tool to monitor the past performance and leading indicators for a select set of cryptocurrency, including basic visualizations.
+Cryptocurrencies are very new markets and we saw an opportunity to help consumers consolidate information for ease of use.

 Risks to project completion: